kshannon-ucsd/cogs9/pages/assignments/assignment-2.markdown

 <!-- TODO: replace the placeholders with the answers -->

-1. What should we do if someone in our team drops the course or does not respond to our messages?

-   > [placeholder]

-2. How to find the number of unique words a singer used for part I?
+1. How to find the number of unique words a singer used for part I?
 > You can hover over the profile picture of the singer on the scatter plot, and the number would show up.
 And if you want to select a singer by their name, go to the top-left corner and find a dropdown list there.
 Select the name of the singer you are interested in.

-3. Does each of us need to collect at least 10 data points for part II?
+2. Does each of us need to collect at least 10 data points for part II?
 > No, only at least 10 data points for the whole group, but there must be more than two people collecting the data points.

-4. What kind of plots should we use for your data points?
+3. What kind of plots should we use for your data points?

-   > [placeholder]

-5. How detailed do we have to write in group participation?

 > [placeholder]